Approach To learning

 These initiatives foster a positive outlook on learning, teaching students how to learn from experience, and understand how to make choices and behave intelligently.

-Our curriculum incorporates linguistic, mathematical, scientific, technological (including ICT), human and social, physical, aesthetic and creative, spiritual, moral, ethical and personal education.
+Our curriculum incorporates linguistic, mathematical, scientific, technological (including computing), human and social, physical, aesthetic and creative, spiritual, moral, ethical and personal education.
 Teachers and parents work together, identifying each child’s personal strengths and ensuring they achieve what they are capable of – their progress is proactively tracked through both formal and informal reporting.Our curriculum

 Dig A Little Deeper